| Title: | Command-Line Argument Parser |

 unused arguments |

-At the command line, we would use the --help
+At the command line, we would use the --help or -help flag

 to print the help message: